Keck Foundation Science and Engineering Research Program 2021

 • Demonstrate a high level of risk due to unconventional approaches, or by challenging the prevailing paradigm

 • Have the potential for transformative impact, such as the founding of a new field of research, the enabling of observations not previously possible, or the altered perception of a previously intractable problem

 • Does not focus on clinical or translational research, treatment trials or research for the sole purpose of drug development

 • Fall outside the mission of public funding agencies

 • Demonstrate that private philanthropy generally, and the W. M. Keck Foundation in particular, is essential to the project’s success

-NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount in non-sponsored flexible funds) from UW-Madison.
-For this reason, you are encouraged to contact your Associate Dean for Research prior to beginning work on a Concept Paper.
+NOTE: Keck Foundation proposals require a substantial amount of institutional commitment (approximately 20-25% of the grant amount).
+This commitment can be met through a combination of approximately 10-15% unrecovered indirect costs and approximately 10% school/college, department and OVCRGE contributions.
+For this reason, you must first route your proposal to your Associate Dean for Research.

 Internal Competition Application Instructions

 Please email your application to your School/College Associate Dean for Research by September 30, 2020.
 Your application should include the following information:

 - Cover Page with PI Signature: Keck Cover Page